 \subsubsection{Divergence between N-gram and Semantic Metrics}

-An analysis of the \textit{No Agents} baseline reveals a discrepancy between traditional metrics and judge-based evaluations.
-This configuration yields the highest ROUGE-L score (0.331) but a mediocre LLM-as-a-Judge score (1.871).
-This anomaly exposes the limitation of surface-level metrics in legal generation tasks.
-The baseline model tends toward verbatim repetition of the first-instance judgment, resulting in high lexical overlap but low dialectical value.
-Conversely, SLMAS promotes logical restructuring to address appeal grounds, which naturally reduces n-gram overlap with the source text while significantly improving \textit{Verdict Consistency} (1.712 vs. 1.621) and \textit{Logical Reasoning}.
-This underscores the necessity of employing semantic-aware evaluation over traditional overlap metrics for high-level reasoning tasks.
+The \textit{No Agents} baseline achieves the highest ROUGE-L (0.331) but a mediocre LLM-as-a-Judge score (1.871), exposing the limitations of surface-level metrics in legal generation.
+By verbatim repeating the first-instance judgment, the baseline inflates lexical overlap while lacking dialectical value.
+Conversely, SLMAS logically restructures responses to address appeal grounds; this naturally reduces n-gram overlap but significantly enhances \textit{Verdict Consistency} (1.712 vs. 1.621) and \textit{Logical Reasoning}.
+This discrepancy underscores the necessity of semantic-aware evaluations over traditional overlap metrics for high-level reasoning tasks.